Author Index

 Bob Scholte, Assistant Professor of Anthropology, Graduate Faculty, New School for Social Research, is the Editor-in-Chief of the Northwestern University Studies in Philosophy and Anthropology and co-editor of Epistemological Foundations for Cultural Anthropology.

-Trevor Scholz
+TreBor Scholz

-Trevor Scholz is an Assistant Professor in the Department of Culture and Media Studies at Eugene Lang College The New School for Liberal Arts.
+Trebor Scholz is an Assistant Professor in the Department of Culture and Media Studies at Eugene Lang College The New School for Liberal Arts.
 He is the founder of the Institute for Distributed Creativity.
 He is coeditor of The Art of Free Cooperation (2007).

 Peter Schotten

-Peter Schotten is Associate professor in the Department of Government and international Affairs at Augusta College.
+Peter Schotten is associate professor in the Department of Government and International Affairs at Augusta College.

 Ellen Schrecker

-Ellen Schrecker is Professor of History at Yeshiva University who has written extensively about academic freedom and the Cold War red scare.
+Ellen Schrecker is professor of history at Yeshiva University who has written extensively about academic freedom and the Cold War red scare.
 Among her publications are No Ivory Tower: McCarthyism and the Universities (1986), and Many are the Crimes: McCarthyism in America (1998).
 She is currently working on a book about American higher education today.

 Trent Schroyer